‘I never realized’: Airbnb hosts warn of scam taking advantage of first-time homebuyers

-PORTLAND, Ore.
-(KOIN) – Airbnb hosts in Oregon are warning of a new scam, saying that some guests could be using local Airbnb properties to take advantage of first-time homebuyers.
+Airbnb hosts are warning of a new scam, saying that some guests could be using local Airbnb properties to take advantage of first-time homebuyers.

 “I never realized that there could be any fraud scheme that would represent a home for sale,” said Melissa, a new host on Airbnb who is renting her home in Northeast Portland to travelers.